The baby born at Miami International Airport has been given an extremely apt name | ExBulletin

 (NEXSTAR) A woman who was born at Miami International Airport over the weekend could not have given the newborn a more appropriate name.

-The girl, who was born on Sunday, was named Mia just like the MIA airport location code.
+The girl, who was born on Sunday, was named Mia just like the airport location code (MIA).

 The story was cleared for arrival today for a special shipment, the airport wrote on Twitter on Sunday after the babies were born.
 Meet Mia who was born at the airport this afternoon with the help of our Terminal Team, @MiamiDadFire and @MiamiDadePD.